pmetzger/simh-docs/docs/ka10_doc.md

 `RC10`, the `RD10` and `RM10`.
 The `RD10` could hold up to 512K words
 of data.
 The `RM10` could hold up to 345K words of data.

-Each individual disk drive support several options: FHA used as an example.
+Each individual disk drive supports several options: `FHA` is used as an example.

 |                        |                                 |
 |------------------------|---------------------------------|